ricsam/enstore/cli/README.md

 # Defaults to "/" if 'dir' is not specified
 ```

-Lists files in `[dir]` on the EnStore server.
+Lists files in `[dir]` on the Enstore server.
 Uses loaded credentials to make an authorized request.

 ### **3) Read File (`read`)**